vbrail/Chemical_compound/README.md

 |!['Reload'](https://github.com/vbrail/Chemical_compound/blob/master/images/newplot.png)|!['Reload'](https://github.com/vbrail/Chemical_compound/blob/master/images/newplot%20(3).png)|

 >* The above images are snapshot of 3-d plot plotted with the help of plotly it's an interactive plot so STRONGLY RECOMMEND to download the notebook and try visualizing the plot.
+>* This 3-D PLOT SHOW THE TRAIN AND VALIDATION AUC FOR EACH OF 20 HYPERPARAMETER PAIRS BUT NOT POSSIBLE TO RENDER HERE HENCE VISUALIZE IT IN NOTEBOOK.
 >* Took 13 minute for trainnig
 ##### Best Hyper-pparam found
 >1. no_of_estimator : 350